opentripplanner/OpenTripPlanner/ADRs.md

 [Feature envy](https://refactoring.guru/smells/feature-envy)

 ### ADR-11 Test coverage
-All business logic should have unit tests.
+All _business_ logic should have unit tests.
 Keep integration/system tests to a minimum.
 Add test at the lowest level practical to test the business feature.
 Prefer unit tests on a method over a class, over a module, over the system.
+On all non-trivial code full _branch_ test coverage is preferable.
+Tests should be designed to genuinely demonstrate correctness or adherence to specifications, not simply inflate line coverage numbers.

 ### ADR-12 Immutable types
 Prefer immutable types over mutable.
 Use builders where appropriate.
 See